 - The obstacles (why the partnership might be terminated)

 - How issues will be identified/resolved

-Determine metrics for success with your partner before getting started.
+Before getting started, come up with metrics and ways each of you can track the results of your efforts.
 Success metrics based on your goals will enable you to take the temperature of the partnership in an objective way.
-Determine not only what constitutes a “winning” partnership, but a timeframe for that win.
+Determine not only what constitutes a winning partnership, but a timeframe for that win.